scharlau/BDD_Shopping/README.md

 This is a 'deliberate practice' exercise for working with Rails.
 As before, the goal here is to have an example that lets us better understand one part of a Rails application, and not to have a perfect example.
 To that end this shopping example is purely for exploring behaviour driven devlopment (BDD).

-This shopping example is a simplified and modified version of a messy solution to Shopping Example at https://github.com/scharlau/Shopping_Exercise which is built upon from the 'Depot' example found in "Agile Web Development with Rails" from Pragmatic Programmers (https://pragprog.com/book/rails5/agile-web-development-with-rails-5) We're using this example, because it lets us quickly get to the BDD parts that we want to explore.
+This shopping example is a simplified and modified version of a messy solution to the Shopping Example at https://github.com/scharlau/Shopping_Exercise which is built upon from the 'Depot' example found in "Agile Web Development with Rails" from Pragmatic Programmers (https://pragprog.com/book/rails5/agile-web-development-with-rails-5) We're using this example, because it lets us quickly get to the BDD parts that we want to explore.
 This example also uses the Faker Gem from https://github.com/stympy/faker to generate sample data for the application.

 In this example the shopping cart doesn't work.
 That's something that I'll fix in a future update.
 For now it means you should not create cart objects as they will not show up on the page.